 Lot three represents three mandates of €700m each in tactical asset allocation mandates with allocations of between 20 to 80% in bonds.

 Lot four is two mandates of €400m each for inflation-linked bond mandates.

-Martine Madouas, who has responsibility for the SRI RFPs and implementation at Ircantec and Marianne Delachaume, SRI project manager, told responsible-investor.com that for phase one of the process the fund had received a total of 61 mandate applications from 35 different asset managers.
+Marianne Delachaume, SRI project manager at Ircantec, told responsible-investor.com that for phase one of the process the fund had received a total of 61 mandate applications from 35 different asset managers.
 For each lot, nine managers have been shortlisted, except for lot number two where eight managers were retained.

 The second phase of the tender is under way with an internal technical commission scheduled to give its opinion on the shortlisted managers by the end of March.
 Ircantec’s board will then take the final decisions on manager selections by the end of May.
 The fund has been using Paris-based Cedrus Partners as its advisor on the SRI ESG tender and had also set up an internal team to verify and challenge all the information on the mandates and the ESG criteria.
 A separate tender for an ESG research house has been awarded to Vigeo, the Paris-based firm.

-Madouas said Vigeo had started looking at Ircantec’s current investment portfolios before they start working with the new asset managers from June to give the fund a ‘before-and-after’ SRI examination.
+Vigeo will start looking at Ircantec’s current investment portfolios before they start working with the new asset managers from June to give the fund a ‘before-and-after’ SRI examination.